sogilis/sogilis-katalog/roman_numerals/javascript/README.md

 ## Run with local Node (build with 10.5.13)

 1. Install dependencies with `npm install`
-2. Build with `npm build`
-3. Run tests with `npm test`
+2. Run tests with `npm test`
-4. Hack src/romanian.js
+3. Hack src/romanian.js

 ## Using docker